-For starting this out please take note: This introduction is a refresher to help people understand me.
-We will be doing more in the future, this just needed to be shared for me to move forwards.
+Starting this out please take note: This introduction is a refresher to help people understand me.
+We will do more, something to share this for me to move forward.

 There most likely isn’t really any chance I can share this in the correct ways.
 I know that for a fact, unfortunately.
 In 2016 as a passenger I was involved in a car collision, I, however, don’t want to share all the details.
 The only detail worth sharing, in this case, is the fact that I suffered from a traumatic brain injury (TBI).